Klosmi/html-basics/JS-basic.md

 # __[The DOM](https://javascript.info/browser-environment#dom-document-object-model)__
 *Document Object Model*
 A bunch of __JavaScript objects that represents the webpage__.
 So the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) represents all page content as objects that can be modified.
 The __document object__ is the main “entry point” to the page.
 We can change or create anything on the page using it.

 It's our window, our access portal into the contents of a Web page from JavaScript.

-So the DOM is a JS representation of a webpage.
+So the DOM is a JS representation of a webpage, an interface to access the actual (i.e. already rendered) elements of an HTML document.
 It is the 'window' to the contents of a webpage.
 And many objects that we can interact with via JS.